-Birmingham is at the heart of the UK rail network and a transport hub for people traveling throughout the UK.
+Birmingham is at the heart of the UK rail network and a transport hub for people travelling throughout the UK.
 The newly redeveloped New Street Station alone has the capacity for 52 million passengers a year.

-The stations at Birmingham also provide quick access to Birmingham International - Birmingham Airport's own station stop - for anyone looking to fly to and from Birmingham.
+Services from New Street Station also provide quick access to Birmingham International – Birmingham Airport’s own station stop.

 - New Street is the busiest station outside London and the busiest interchange station in the UK with a train leaving the station every 37 seconds

 - Birmingham New Street Station alone services more than 140,000 people every day